Halloween may have seemed like it arrived early at Bridgestone Arena on Monday night.

 In reality, it was people who dressed as their favorite Elton John persona as they packed their way into the sold out show.
 The rock ‘n’ roll singer brought his Farwell Yellow Brick Road Tour to Nashville for the second time in as many years.

-If this was the final Nashville show like he claims, it was a celebration that featured plenty of John’s biggest hits.
+If this was the final Nashville show like he claims, it was a totally celebration as he made sure to pack all of his biggest hits into his performance.
 He even had some celebrities dancing who were in attendance, including Kacey Musgraves, who made her way to the side of the stage, filming parts of the show on her phone.

-Even John himself to have a grand ole time, which was good to see after he was forced to postpone Saturday’s show in Indianapolis due to him feeling “extremely unwell.”
+Even John himself seemed to be having a grand time, which was good to see after he was forced to postpone Saturday’s show in Indianapolis due to him feeling “extremely unwell.”
 The rock icon proved early that he was feeling fine, slamming the lid to his piano several times, standing and pointing to the audience as he relished the applause that he received from the audience.

 “I’ve been so lucky and so blessed.
 I’ve been so grateful to play music for a living, it’s the greatest thing in the world,” John said.
 “There’s been one constant thing about this whole journey and it’s been you guys out there.
 Without you, I wouldn’t be up here… as much as I love to write songs, the greatest feeling as a musician is to come here tonight and play to a human being in get a reaction.”